Skip to Main Content

 Radio personality Sheri Lynch put her love of social work into action by earning a graduate degree.

 Dylan Rogers '03 is all about the fine details in his work at David Webb Jewelry.

-Brandon Oxendine '10 uses his design skills throughout the U.S.
+Brandon Oxendine '10 uses his design skills all the way in Germany.

 Roy Weathers '89 worked his way up to partner at Pricewaterhouse Coopers, LLP.